FAQs

 Is Heritage clothing optional?

-We heard that when you join a club all you do is work, is that true?
+We heard that when you join a club all you do is work, is it true?

 Do clubs have too many rules and regulations?